Have questions? We have some answers. Check our most commonly asked questions below or ask a new one of us through the contact form.

 TWR partners closely with a missionary’s sending church through the application process, the training and preparation phase and on-going missionary care and furlough planning.

-Do I have to raise support to serve with TWR?
+Do I have to raise support (develop a team of sponsors) to serve with TWR?

 The majority of TWR’s openings are supported, missionary roles, requiring that you raise financial support to cover your salary, benefits, furlough, travel, etc. Occasionally we have a salaried position that comes open, but it is quite rare.